Nuclear modification of leading hadrons and jets within a virtuality ordered parton shower: The Matter event generator for parton showers

+To simulate parton showers in realistic heavy-ion collisions, we couple \textsc{Matter} to the dynamically expanding QGP matter simulated with a hydrodynamic model.
+In this work, we adopt the (2+1)-dimensional viscous hydrodynamic model \textsc{vishnew} developed in Refs. \cite{Song:2007fn,Song:2007ux,Qiu:2011hf}.
+The QGP fireballs are initialized with the Monte-Carlo Glauber model for their initial entropy density distribution.
+The starting time of the QGP evolution is set as $\tau_0=0.6$~fm and the specific shear viscosity ($\eta/s$=0.08) is tuned to describe the spectra of soft hadrons emitted from the QGP at both RHIC and the LHC.
+In this work, smooth averaged initial conditions are used for the hydrodynamical evolution.
+Possible effects of the initial state fluctuations on hard probes observables were discussed in our earlier work \cite{Cao:2014fna,Cao:2017umt} and shown small.
 The hydrodynamic simulation provides the spacetime evolution profiles of the local entropy density ($s$) and flow velocity ($u$) of the QGP.
-While the local temperature of the medium surrounding the jet is greater than 160~MeV, both the vacuum and medium-induced parts contribute to the splitting function Eq.~(\ref{eq:totP}).
-We assume that the jet transport coefficient in the local rest frame of the fluid cell, $\hat{q}_\mathrm{local}$, is proportional to the local entropy density: $\hat{q}_\mathrm{local}=\hat{q}_0\cdot s/s_0$.
-The constant $\hat{q}_0$ denotes the initial gluon transport coefficient at the highest entropy point in central $\sqrt{s_\mathrm{NN}}=200$~GeV Au-Au collisions at RHIC, where $s_0$ is around 96~fm$^{-3}$.
+While the jet partons are inside the dense nuclear matter, i.e., the local temperature of the surrounding medium is greater than 160~MeV, both the vacuum and medium-induced parts contribute to the splitting function Eq.~(\ref{eq:totP}).
+We adopt a minimal assumption of the jet transport coefficient $\hat{q}$ in this work, where it is proportional to the local entropy density in the local rest frame of the fluid cell: $\hat{q}_\mathrm{local} = \hat{q}_0 \cdot s/s_0$, in which by convention $\hat{q}_0$ denotes the initial gluon transport coefficient in central $\sqrt{s_\mathrm{NN}}=200$~GeV Au-Au collisions at RHIC where $s_0$ is around 96~fm$^{-3}$.
 This $\hat{q}_0$ serves as the single parameter in the \textsc{Matter} calculation.
 The path length integral for calculating the medium-induced splitting function Eq.~(\ref{eq:medP}) is implemented in the center-of-mass frame of collisions.
 Effects of the local fluid velocity of the expanding medium are taken into account by utilizing the rescaled jet transport coefficient $\hat{q}=\hat{q}_\mathrm{local}\cdot p^\mu u_\mu/p^0$~\cite{Baier:2006pt} in Eq.~(\ref{eq:medP}).
-On the other hand, before jet partons enter the thermal medium ($\tau<0.6$~fm) or after they exit the dense nuclear matter ($T<160$~MeV), $\hat{q}$ is taken as 0 and thus only the vacuum splitting function contributes to parton showers.
+On the other hand, before jet partons enter the thermal medium ($\tau<0.6$~fm) or after they exit the dense nuclear matter, $\hat{q}$ is taken as 0 and thus only the vacuum splitting function contributes to parton showers.
 Within the \textsc{Matter} framework, elastic drag can be applied to parton showers as well by introducing the drag coefficient $\hat{e}$, but is beyond our discussion in this work.